Mortgage rate predictions 2025: Are mortgage rates going down?

 When will UK interest rates go down further?

 Yes, UK interest rates are expected to go down further.
-Markets are currently pricing in 2 interest rates cuts this year with the base rate expected to fall to 4% by the end of 2025.
-However, whether this happens depends on a range of factors including what happens with inflation.
+However, how far rates are cut and how quickly this will happen depends on a range of factors including what happens with inflation.

 How do mortgage rates work?